 “Can you tell rabbits to meet me by stream?”

 “I have big surprise!”
-Thug said excitedly.
+Thug said with a smile.

 “Okay,” the rabbit said.